herdisheida/JRPG/README.md

 - The battle continues until one creature’s health reaches 0 or the player flees
 - After the battle, you return to the overworld map

+### Save & Load Gamee

+When a player quits in the middle of the game, they have the option to save their current progress.
+The next time the game is started, the player is prompted to either load a previously saved game or start a new session.

 ## For Programmers (Code Structure)

 The program uses **inheritance** to create different types of creatures and controllers.